jianqiucao/EE367L/Lab1.md

   - Wiliki account.
 Go to HOLM 250 if you have problem.

-  - If you have to miss a lab, contact the TA before lab for compensation.
+  - If you have to miss a lab, contact the TA before lab for making up.